 The American Medical Rehabilitation Providers Association (AMRPA) recently commissioned a study examining the clinical outcomes of patients treated in inpatient rehabilitation facilities.
 Over a two-year period, the study found that these patients returned home earlier, remained home longer, had fewer emergency room visits and significantly fewer hospital readmissions per year, and stayed alive longer.
-You can find more details about the study at:

 I think you will agree that those are pretty significant findings, although I can’t say that any of us in the rehabilitation industry were surprised.
 Inpatient medical rehab is a very unique service – and one that is intensive, coordinated and individualized to each patient’s unique needs.
 Our comprehensive treatment plans address the full range of medical, physical, cognitive, behavioral, social and emotional issues faced by individuals who have sustained brain and spinal cord injuries, amputations, strokes and other conditions.
 We harness a team approach to care to optimize the patients’ abilities, meet their rehab goals and maximize their independence.